 Filip liked working with these more than the vocabulary cards we used previously… possibly because they are much prettier but also because sorting out 3 cards per letter sound is more manageable.

 We also did a beginning sounds worksheet.
 He put stickers on the pictures that started with C, and stamped the rest.

 And then it came time for the flip book.
-He LOVES making this so much, he even colours the pictures!
-I think what motivates him to make these booklets is because he loves reading them to Sam after he comes home from work.
-Here is a photo of him, colouring away!
+He LOVES making these booklets so much, he even colors the pictures!
+I think he’s motivated to make them because he enjoys reading them to Sam after he comes home from work.
+Here he is, coloring away!

 After it was assembled, we read it together a few times.
 Then he attempted to read it by himself and point to each word as he read.
-It was right here that I realised he needs to work on 1-to-1 correspondence… He pointed at every letter in the word “That” and read the whole introductory sentence in the first three letters!
+It was right here that I realised he needs to work on 1-to-1 correspondence… He pointed to every letter in the word “that!”
 Of course, we are not learning sight words, so I don’t mind if he doesn’t remember the words from the book: our focus is on letter sounds at this point in time.
 But I will definitely have to figure out a fun way to teach him to point to each WORD when he is reading!